davidkassa/southwest-checkin-3/README.md

 # Southwest Checkin #

-(NOTE: See KNOWN ISSUES at the bottom of this file)

 Southwest Checkin automatically checks a passenger into their flights for a given confirmation number.
 The user will receive an email on successful check in.
 It contains both a command line interface (CLI) and a web interface.
 A live, usable version is hosted on Heroku:

 [Southwest Checkin on Heroku](http://southwest-checkin.herokuapp.com/)